 19 July 1989: Sioux City

-On 19 July 1989, United Airlines Flight 232, McDonnell Douglas DC-10 N1819U, en-route from Denver to Philadelphia, suffered an uncontained failure of the number 2 General Electric CF6 engine’s fan disc.
+On 19 July 1989, United Airlines Flight 232, McDonnell Douglas DC-10 N1819U, en-route from Denver to Chicago, suffered an uncontained failure of the number 2 General Electric CF6 engine’s fan disc.
 This resulted in crippling damage to the aircraft’s hydraulics and flight controls.
 The crew under Captain Al Haynes managed to control the aircraft by throttle movements and made a crash landing at Sioux City airport in Iowa, which fortuitously was in the middle of an emergency response exercise at the time.
-Of the 296 people on board, 111 died in the accident but mraculously 185 survived.
+Of the 296 people on board, 111 died in the accident but miraculously 185 survived.

 The National Transportation Safety Board (NTSB) determined that the probable cause was: